This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-- Preheat smoker to 285°F. Mix coarse salt, black pepper, and garlic powder in a bowl, then evenly season your prime rib with the mixture.
+- Preheat smoker to 285°F. Mix salt, black pepper, and garlic powder in a bowl, then evenly season your prime rib with the mixture.
 Coat the entire surface of the rib roast with the seasoning.5 pound prime rib roast, 2 Tablespoons coarse salt, 2 Tablespoons black pepper, 2 Tablespoons garlic powder

 - While the smoker heats, let your prime rib rest outside of the refrigerator to come to room temperature.
 This should take about 30 minutes.
 Don’t skip this step!